nens/threedi-docs/source/h_surfaceflow.rst

 Friction
 --------

-The friction is calculated using the flow depth at each :ref:`subgrid <subgridmethod>` pixel in the :ref:`momentum domain<computational_grid_2d_domain>`.
+In the 2D domain, the friction is calculated using the flow depth at each :ref:`subgrid <subgridmethod>` pixel in the :ref:`momentum domain<computational_grid_2d_domain>`.
 The formulations of Chézy or Manning can be used for the calculation of friction.

-Please refer to :ref:`1d_friction` for more details about the theory behind friction calculations in 1D domain.

 Water level gradients
 ---------------------